How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 Can a New Brunswick school legally refuse to process my homeschool withdrawal?

-No. The school's role is receiving your withdrawal letter and processing the administrative separation (record transfer, textbook return).
+No. The school's role is receiving the administrative school notification and processing the administrative separation (record transfer, textbook return).
 The withdrawal decision and home education registration are handled through the Annual Home Schooling Application Form submitted to the district office.
 The school does not have approval authority over your withdrawal.

 What if the principal says my child will "fall behind" without school?